 When a company pays a dividend, it has no impact on the Enterprise Value of the business.
 However, it does lower the Equity Value of the business by the value of the dividend that’s paid out.

 In financial modeling, it’s important to have a solid understanding of how a dividend payment impacts a company’s balance sheet, income statement, and cash flow statement.
 In CFI’s financial modeling course, you’ll learn how to link the statements together so that any dividends paid flow through all the appropriate accounts.

 A well laid out financial model will typically have an assumptions section where any return of capital decisions are contained.
-For example, if a company is going to pay a cash dividend in 2021 there will be an assumption about what the dollar value will be, which will flow out of retained earnings and through the cash flow statement (investing activities), which will also reduce the cash balance.
+For example, if a company is going to pay a cash dividend in 2021, then there will be an assumption about what the dollar value will be, which will flow out of retained earnings and through the cash flow statement (investing activities), which will also reduce the company’s cash balance.